 Archive 250,000 words -

 Grab three pieces of paper and three bags- plastic or paper, doesn't matter.
+Really any container will do.

-Though originally I had this section much longer, now I will only provide a link to a website I built and designed to house the massive amount of prompts I had gathered:
+Also, here are links to a website I built and designed to house the massive amount of prompts I had gathered:

 If you had killed Watson you would not have gotten out of this room alive. -Sherlock Holmes, The Adventure of the Three Garridebs.